Petra Berger: Eternal Woman

-Eternal Woman was successful in the Netherlands, but also received international acclaim: The album became popular in countries like Taiwan, Israel, Turkey as well.
+Eternal Woman was successful in the Netherlands but also received international acclaim: The album became popular in countries like Taiwan, Israel, and Turkey.
 During the Night of the Proms concert series of the 2002 season, Petra Berger gained a significant deal of national acclaim and fame.

 Mistress

 In 2003, Berger's second studio album Mistress was released.
 Complementing the thematic tenet of Eternal Woman, Mistress was wholly dedicated to famous mistresses and deceived wives from the past and present.
 Mistress featured new compositions as well as adaptations of famous classical works.
 In 2004, the duet "Every Time" (with the American singer Joshua Payne) and the Italian version ("Cerco Te") were added to the album.

 Having developed a full repertoire of her own, Berger went on to tour Dutch theaters in 2004 for the first time in her solo career.
 The tour performance revolved around her first two albums, Eternal Woman and Mistress.
 Berger personally developed the conceptual framework for the performance, while Bas Groenenberg was assigned as director and screenwriter.
 Jeroen Englebert and Pim Koopman were assigned as producers for the performance.